Esanka96/WebScrapePro/README.md

 - **Anti-Scraping Measures 🔐:** Websites may use CAPTCHA, IP blocking, or frequent changes in structure to prevent scraping.
 - **Dynamic Content 🔄:** Handle websites that load content dynamically with JavaScript.

-### Summary 📝

-Web scraping is a powerful technique for automating data extraction from websites.
-With the right tools and ethical practices, you can gather and utilize web data efficiently and effectively.
-Happy scraping! 🎉